the-pear/android-perftracking/README.md

 You can see logs by filtering with "Performance Tracking" tag.

-## <a name="control"></a> Control Instrumentation
+## <a name="configure"></a> Configure Tracking

-As mentioned above SDK instruments the application at compile time.
-Currently instrumentation is disabled in `debug` build type, which means tracking is disabled in `debug` build by default.
+The SDK instruments the application at compile time.
+Instrumentation is disabled in `debug` build type, which means performance is not tracked in `debug` builds by default.
-You can enable/disable the instrumentation/tracking at build time in different build types by adding following code to application's build.gradle.
-Here `enable` denotes instrumentation/tracking control switch at build time.
+You can enable/disable the tracking at build time in different build types in your application's build.gradle.
+If `enable` is `true` the application's code will be instrumented at compile time and performance will be tracked at runtime.
+If `enable` is `false` your application is compiled and runs just like it would without the SDK.

 ```
 performanceTracking {